kbsecret/kbsecret.github.io/quickstart.md

 Note that the session label and `--root`/`-r` option don't need to be the same &mdash;
-the label is what identifies the session to other `kbsecret` commands, while the root is just the directory that the session's storage directory.
+the label is what identifies the session to other `kbsecret` commands, while the root is the directory that the session's storage directory.
 In this case, it gets expanded to `/keybase/private/alice,bob/kbsecret/ultra-secret/`.

 We can also create a *team-based* session via the `--team` option, which takes the name